-One of the first brokers to adopt two-factor authentication was Interactive Brokers, says spokesperson Kalen Holliday.
-The broker used a code card for many years, and now also offers an app for desktop and mobile that requires you to enter a PIN number or fingerprint on your phone.
-Interactive Brokers can also be set up to require facial recognition, says Holliday.
+One of the first brokers to adopt two-factor authentication was Interactive Brokers, says Steve Sanders, EVP of Marketing and Product Development.
+The broker used a code card for many years, and now it offers a mobile authentication key that requires a PIN, fingerprint or facial recognition to operate.

 Two-factor authentication has made financial accounts more secure, but it’s not clear by how much.
 Identity theft continues to be a huge problem, and while consumers may feel more secure using the multi-step process, not enough research has been done to study how effective it is.

 “Two-factor authentication does not provide as much security as one might assume,” says Dr. Yinglian Xie, CEO of DataVisor.

 Even the industry standard and best practice are still liable to hacking, according to experts.
 And some financial institutions are lax in how they implement their authentication, too.

 To be implemented properly, such authentication must use a mix of different factor types, such as knowledge-based, biometric or a physical item, says Maxime Rousseau, chief information security officer at Personal Capital.
 Instead, some companies simply added security questions on top of the password requirement, which doesn’t afford the same security, he says.

 “Industry-standard multi-factor authentication today typically combines a password and SMS code,” says Rousseau.
 But the leading organizations or higher-risk ones are moving from this standard to app-based codes to combat phone-hijacking attacks, he says.